 - In early seasons, QI used to have a "Luvvie Alarm" they would set off when a panellist was judged to have crossed into this territory while telling a story.
 Stephen Fry and John Sessions were both guilty.
 In the "Films & Fame" episode (for the sake of which it was a good thing they'd retired the alarm a long time before, or else Sessions would have singlehandedly caused a power outage in the studio), we got this exchange:

-What do you all feel about it?
-Stephen: [sigh]
+Emma: What do you all feel about it?

-Do you know what the first citation of it is in the OED?
-Stephen:
+Emma: Do you know what the first citation of it is in the OED?

 - Both parties in the above example were in the Cambridge Footlights together, and each had a sketch in their revue where they played this type of character (him as a host of an acting masterclass show dispensing idiotic "wisdom" to a student played by Hugh Laurie, her as an actress obnoxiously receiving an award).